Gravitate-Health/focusing-SDK/README.md

  5. Test focusing.

-   1. easiest option is to use the focusing inspector (navigate to [http://localhost:8080/inspector](http://localhost:8080/inspector)),select ePI, preprocessor, IPS, and Lens(es).
+   1. easiest option is to use the focusing inspector (navigate to [http://localhost:8080/inspector/](http://localhost:8080/inspector/)), select ePI, preprocessor, IPS, and Lens(es).

-   2. you can also use the swagger UI (navigate to [http://localhost:8080/swagger](http://localhost:8080/swagger)), set up the focus call as needed.
+   2. you can also use the swagger UI (navigate to [http://localhost:8080/swagger/](http://localhost:8080/swagger/)), set up the focus call as needed.

-   3. you can also use curl (or postman, o custom app) to call the service directly
+   3. you can also use curl (or postman, or custom app) to call the service directly

+ 6. Monitor logs in real-time using Dozzle at [http://localhost:8080/logs/](http://localhost:8080/logs/)

 ### 2. Developing a Custom Preprocessor